Ralph Johns

 Port Forwarding (Virtual Servers, Pinholes, and on sometimes just called NAT).

 The data can be sent through the modem or router to a specific computer.
 This is usually done through Port Forwarding and uses NAT (Network Address Translation).
 See Apple Doc 58514 on the subject.
+(Edit 2024:- Editted to Way Back Machine link.)
 This normally points to only one computer or a router on domestic devices.
 If your have a router, modem/router combined device or modem that requires you to use NAT (Network Address Translation) or Port Forwarding, you will need to open them there.
 I would tend to only use this method if you don't have other methods, particularly if you have multiple computers.

 Click for NAT